Skip to main content

 How Is It Deployed?

-• Development: All services run via Docker Compose—backend, Prefect, workers, database, and registry.
+• Development: All services run via Docker Compose—backend, Temporal, vertical workers, database, and MinIO.

-• Production: Add load balancers, database clustering, and multiple worker instances for high availability.
+• Production: Add load balancers, Temporal clustering, database replication, and multiple worker instances for high availability.
 Health checks, metrics, and centralized logging support monitoring and troubleshooting.

 How Is Configuration Managed?

-• Environment Variables: Control core settings like database URLs, registry location, and Prefect API endpoints.
+• Environment Variables: Control core settings like database URLs, MinIO endpoints, and Temporal addresses.

 • Service Discovery: Docker Compose's internal DNS lets services find each other by name, with consistent port mapping and health check endpoints.